If you die before you take your deferred benefits

 Children eligible to receive a pension are:

-- a natural child, born within 12 months of your death
+- a natural child, including those born within 12 months of your death

 - an adopted child, born before your death